 If you have led, coached, or participated in an organizational transformation to Agile, it will be just a matter of time before someone asks “How do we know if we are truly Agile?” or “How do we know if our Agile teams are healthy and doing well?”
 Good questions often coming from leadership.

 I have recently been working on answering these questions for our company and I quickly realized there is a challenge to measuring how “agile” a team or an organization is.
 It’s probably similar to measuring how “in love” someone is.
-You just know it when its right.
+You just know it when it’s right.
 It’s great when you are in a positive relationship and painful when you are not.

 Measuring how “agile” a team or an organization is can be a little like measuring how much in love you are.